Policies & Procedures

 Annual Review Process

-Manhattan College conducts an annual review of Federal Satisfactory Academic Progress (SAP) for each student enrolled to determine student eligibility for federal aid.
+Manhattan University conducts an annual review of Federal Satisfactory Academic Progress (SAP) for each student enrolled to determine student eligibility for federal aid.
 Students are evaluated at the end of the spring semester.

 • Federal Waiver Appeals